 Alexander M. Koch is a 12th generation Mainer with a love for history, community, and the natural world.
 His ancestors come from across Maine and elsewhere, including Washington State, Ontario, New Brunswick, Pennsylvania, Massachusetts, and Italy.
 He grew up around Maine and has also lived briefly in Oregon, California, and Washington states.
 He currently resides in Unity, Maine.

-His academic career connects deeply to his love of history and the Maine woods, sustainable communities, and resilience in the face of climate change.
+He has a deep love of history and the Maine woods, sustainable communities, and the written word.
 He graduated in December 2019 with a B.S. in Parks & Forest Resources and an M.S. in Environmental Studies & Sustainability in May 2021, both from Unity College.

 Most recently Alexander was the recipient of a National Association for Interpretation student scholarship to the 2019 NAI National Conference in Denver, CO.
 He is a member of the NAI’s Cultural and Historical Interpretation Section.